 Identification of children with elevated blood lead levels ensures that appropriate medical follow-up occurs and adverse effects of lead poisoning are minimized.
-According to Illinois law, physicians are required to test all children between 6 months and 7 years of age if they reside in a high-risk area and they are required to be evaluated if they reside in a low-risk area.
+According to Illinois law, physicians are required to test all children 6 years of age or younger if they reside in a high-risk area, and they are required to be evaluated if they reside in a low-risk area.
 The Illinois Lead Program recommends all children be evaluated or tested as indicated at ages 12 months and 24 months, and 3, 4,5, and 6 years of age, as indicated by Handbook for Providers of Healthy Kids Services (updates reflecting new recommendaitons and updates to the Lead Poisoning Prevention Act to be published soon) using the program’s Childhood Lead Risk Questionnaire and Guidelines and the IDPH Childhood Evaluation and Testing Recommendations.

 *January 2015 Amendment to Illinois Lead Poisoning Prevention Act*

 IDPH has published a new Childhood Lead Risk Questionnaires and official Childhood Lead Evaluation and Testing Recommendations

 410 ILCS 45/6.2(c) … pregnant persons may also be tested by physicians or health care providers in accordance with rules adopted by the Department…

 A Prenatal-risk Evaluation for Lead Exposure questionnaire and guidelines has been developed for physicians and healthcare providers of pregnant persons to assist in determining risk for lead exposure.